Awemick/Afya-Tracker---Ai-PLP-Final-Project/README.md

 ## Overview

-Afya Tracker Elsa AI is an AI-powered health tracking system designed to assist healthcare providers and patients with fetal health monitoring.
-The system includes a machine learning model for predicting fetal health status based on cardiotocography (CTG) data.
+Afya Tracker Elsa AI is an AI-powered health tracking system designed to assist healthcare providers and patients with fetal health monitoring, aligning with UN SDG 3 (Good Health and Well-being).
+The system addresses the challenge of timely fetal health assessment in resource-constrained settings by providing AI-driven predictions based on cardiotocography (CTG) data.

 ## Features